privcount/privcount/doc/CounterChecks.markdown

 ### Node Thresholds

 The node thresholds determine when rounds are run.
-The Tally Server does not start the round until both node thresholds are met.
+The Tally Server does not start the round until both node thresholds are met: that is, the number of ShareKeepers and Data Collectors is greater than or equal to their respective thresholds.

 ### Data Collector Threshold